mosip/documentation/docs/Master-Data-Services-Functionality.md

 13. API should only allow creation of one record at a time and should restrict bulk creation
 14. API should audit the relevant data when the API is called successfully or when an error is encountered

-### B. Update a Document Category in the Document Category Master Database
+### Update a Document Category in the Document Category Master Database
 On receiving a request to update a Document Category with the input parameters (code, name, descr, lang_code and is_active), the system update the Document Category in the Document Category Database for the Code received as per the below listed steps:

 1. The API should only be accessible to Global Admin